unytics/bigfunctions/README.md

 ## 👀 2.
 Call public BigFunctions without install from your GCP project

-All BigFunctions represented by a 'yaml' file in *bigfunctions* folder of the GitHub repo are automatically deployed in public datasets so that you can call them directly without install from your BigQuery project.
+**All BigFunctions represented by a 'yaml' file in *bigfunctions* folder are deployed in public datasets**.
+You can then call them directly without install from your BigQuery project.

 Give it a try!
 Execute this SQL query from your GCP Project 👀: